Ego Plum: Television

 Whilst still working at UCLA, Plum saw a screening of Amy Winfrey's 2000 short film The Bad Plant.
 The film made a strong impression on Plum, who sought out Winfrey to give his Anthology of Infection CD from.
 A year or two later, Winfrey contacted Plum to tell him she was developing a show for Nickelodeon, Making Fiends.
 Making Fiends premiered on October 4, 2008.
 Ego composed original material for the show and worked with songs written by series creator Amy Winfrey.
 According to the show's production blog, Plum took a unique approach to scoring Making Fiends, frequently using toy instruments which were sometimes deliberately left out of tune and incorporating unusual sounds such as dripping water and goat bleats to give the score "an off-kilter, childlike quality".
 Although Making Fiends was cancelled after one season, the series spawned an enduring cult following and Plum continued a working relationship with Nickelodeon: in 2009, he was asked to compose the theme song to Planet Sheen, a spin-off of the hit series The Adventures of Jimmy Neutron: Boy Genius.
 Plum was ultimately not selected to score the series, though has since posted his original demos online.

 Plum continued his work in scoring animated television with the Disney Channel original series Star vs. the Forces of Evil, composing the ending credits theme with Daron Nefcy.
 In late 2014, Plum announced that he had signed a contract to write songs and music for Harvey Beaks (then titled Bad Seeds), a new Nickelodeon series from C.H.
 Greenblatt, the creator of Cartoon Network's Chowder.
 Upon signing onto the show, Plum successfully negotiated the use of a 40-piece orchestra to record the series' music, making Harvey Beaks the first Nickelodeon show and one of the very few animated cable series to utilize a full orchestral score.

 Stage

 Plum made his debut composing for the stage in 2009 with The Gogol Project, an original adaptation of three short stories by Nikolai Gogol created by the Rogue Artists Ensemble.
 The Gogol Project opened at the Bootleg Theater in Westlake to critical acclaim, winning Plum a 2009/2010 Ovation Award for Music Composition for a Play.
 Plum subsequently scored A Noise Within's 2012 adaptation of Charles Dickens' A Christmas Carol and partnered with the Rogues again writing original songs and music for their 2013 production of Pinocchio.

+Disneyland

+Plum composed the music for the new extended queue for Disneyland's The Haunted Mansion, which debuted in November of 2024.
+The music is made up of various arrangements of Buddy Baker's Grim Grinning Ghosts.
+Plum, a lifelong Disneyland fan, approached the project as if it were a collaboration with Baker.
+He also said that composing music for The Haunted Mansion was "an honor of a lifetime".